What is Arsenal Yards?

 Will Arsenal Yards work with the community on upgrading Arsenal Park?

 Arsenal Park is high on our priority list, but we don’t control that schedule.
-We are prepared to work with the community and the town, including the Conservation Commission, when they are ready to begin planning a great future for the park.
-We recently learned that there will be a meeting of local officials in the near future to get that process going.
-We are anxious to get resident’s thoughts and ideas as soon as possible.
+We are prepared to work with the community and the town, including the Conservation Commission, as they begin planning a great future for the park.

 What will be done with the bike path?